 Cyber and physical threats pose an ever-increasing threat to our businesses and communities.
 APPA is committed to helping the public power community improve their cybersecurity posture.
-As a part of this effort, in 2016 APPA entered into a 3-year cooperative agreement with the U.S. Department of Energy (DOE), providing APPA with up to $7.5 million to help public power utilities create stronger, more secure systems.
+As a part of this effort, in 2016 APPA entered into a three-year cooperative agreement with the U.S. Department of Energy (DOE), providing APPA with up to $7.5 million to help public power utilities create stronger, more secure systems.
 This effort is known as the Cybersecurity for Energy Delivery Systems (CEDS) program.

 View the video below for a brief introduction to the program.